Reproducible Research

 This reproducibility does not occur by happenstance and there are a couple of steadfast principles that will allow you to provide others with the capacity of reproducing your work, which are:

-These three are not by any means all-encompassing but they provide a signifiant starting point for those in the humnanites that are beggining to learn software developing practices or are moving on to larger digital humanities projects.
-Each one of these, as stated above has their own lesson, but there is an underlying lesson that ties thes together which is documentation.
+These three are not by any means all-encompassing but they provide a signifiant starting point for those in the humanities that are beginning to learn software development practices or are moving on to larger digital humanities projects.
+Each one of these, as stated above has their own lesson, but there is an underlying lesson that ties them together which is documentation.

 Documentation as law

-Documentation is the practice of recording what your code or tool does, how it should be used, and any necessary context so that others (including your future self) can understand, run, and extend it. therefore without correct and pervasive documenation all of our toher reprodiucibility efforst fall short.
+Documentation is the practice of recording what your code or tool does, how it should be used, and any necessary context so that others (including your future self) can understand, run, and extend it.
+Therefore, without correct and pervasive documenation all of our other reproducibility efforts fall short.

 Documentation can be found at all levels, and it is important that we know what it looks like so that when you are looking at tools, you can find it—and when you are building, you can make sure that it is prioritized.

-The most granular documentation is comments which are short notes written alongside the code to explain specific lines or logic such as:
+The most granular documentation consists of comments, which are short notes written alongside the code to explain specific lines or logic.
+Each programming language has its own way to add comments in the code.
+In Python, for example, a comment looks like this (starting with #

 print("Hello") # This line will print the string